 The process of acquiring a language is a personal pathway and unfortunately, due to its complexity, there is no one-size-fits-all type of answer to this question.

-However, we will try to shed some light on the factors that may influence each individual, the possible pros and cons of simultaneous language acquisition, and how to improve your education environment.
+However, we will try to shed some light on the factors that may influence each individual, the possible pros and cons of simultaneous language acquisition, and how to improve your education environment when learning languages.

 With the growth of globalization and the increase of population movement across the planet, being able to communicate emotions and ideas with one another in an effective manner seems more important than ever.